-If there is one thing that I’ve taught Sophie and hubby on this trip, is to make your mouth useful and ask for directions as I’m sure the locals will be more than happy to assist with directions instead of fumbling with Google Maps.
-After all, human touch always scores one up, no?
+If there is one thing that I’ve taught Sophie and hubby on this trip, is to make your mouth useful and ask for directions as I’m sure the locals will be more than happy to assist instead of fumbling with Google Maps.
+After all, human touch always trumps , no?

 Character Street in Tokyo Station

-Character Street a long passageway filled with shops selling popular Japanese cartoon characters, like Hello Kitty, Totoro, One Piece or even Dragon Ball, remember this?
+Character Street is a long passageway filled with shops selling popular Japanese cartoon characters, like Hello Kitty, Totoro, One Piece or even Dragon Ball!

 But none of these characters interest Sophie, except POKEMON.

 Sophie was contented looking at the toys and she was amazed by the number of Pokemon characters that are not from Pokemon Go.
 Their merchandise sure are cute and they have EVERYTHING from toys to stationery, apparel and accessories and even food!

-Just before we headed back to our Airbnb, we saw the Calbee Plus shop and ordered a cup of freshly made jagabee potato sticks.
-It was so good and tasted so divinely sinful.
+Just before we headed back to our Airbnb, we saw a Calbee Plus shop and ordered a cup of freshly made jagabee potato sticks.
+It was so good and tasted so sinfully divine.

 We wrapped up the night for a good rest as Osaka was waiting for us.
-Our first night at the Airbnb is nothing to raved about and I wouldn’t recommend it as it was a distance from the train station and was tiny even for Tokyo’s standard.
+Our first night at the Airbnb is nothing to raved about and I wouldn’t recommend it as it was a distance from the train station and was tiny even by Tokyo’s standard.